-Any state-led efforts to alleviate prison crowding by shifting responsibilities to counties, unless full funding for all related costs is appropriated and sufficient time is allocated for all diversion programs.
+- any state-led efforts to alleviate prison crowding by shifting responsibilities to counties, unless full funding for all related costs is appropriated and sufficient time is allocated for all diversion programs. - Any effort to remove the constitutional right of crime victims to be treated fairly and with dignity in the truthful sentencing of defendants.